jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] **Developers Conference**
 # (RACDC)

-^ Hello, everyone, and welcome to the ReactiveCocoa Developers "Conference!"
-This "conference" dates back to a couple years ago, when (thanks to Scott Perry) we just did a simple Q&A at Square HQ.
+^ Hello and welcome to the ReactiveCocoa Developers "Conference!"
+This dates back to a couple years ago, when Scott Perry (@numist) invited us to do a Q&A at Square.

-^ Last year, we held it at GitHub, added some talks, and got a real A/V setup.
+^ Last year, we held it at GitHub, where we added talks and got A/V help.
 We're doing some new things this year too, with the "lab time."
-If you're currently using RAC and would like in-person troubleshooting, code review, or pair programming, we'll be happy to help you out a little later!
+If you're currently using RAC and want in-person troubleshooting, code review, or pair programming, we'll happily help!

 ^ (Talk a bit more about the specific night or day event)